Deploying a Multi-Cloud Kubernetes environment FAQ

 If you are looking for the proper ally to deploy your project on, you might want to look into our range of Virtual Instances.
 We divided in four main categories to help you navigate among all the different specificities of each machines.

-The Instances from the Learning range are perfect for small workloads and simple applications.
+The Instances from the Development range are perfect for small workloads and simple, lightweight applications.
 They are built to host small internal applications, staging environments, or low-traffic web servers.

-The Cost-Optimized range balances compute, memory, and networking resources.
+The General Purpose range balances compute, memory, and networking resources.
 They can be used for a wide range of workloads - scaling a development and testing environment, but also Content Management Systems (CMS) or microservices.
 They're also a good default choice if you need help determining which instance type is best for your application.
+Choose how your Instances are provisioned, with shared and dedicated resources.

-The Production-Optimized range includes the highest consistent performance per core to support real-time applications, like Enterprise Instances.
+The Compute Optimized range includes the highest consistent performance per core to support real-time applications.
 In addition, their computing power makes them generally more robust for compute-intensive workloads.

 Recommended articles